How to Become a CNA

 How Long Does It Take to Become a CNA?

 CNA education programs typically last an average of 10 weeks, including clinical hours.
 However, there are fast-track programs available that you can complete in 4 to 6 weeks.
 One such program is the Premier Nursing Academy CNA training program.
+Find class schedules and upcoming class dates for our campuses in Florida:

 You also need to factor in the time it takes to become licensed .
 This can vary, depending on your state’s requirements and the frequency of test openings.
 However, with state-approved training programs such as the one offered by Premier Nursing Academy, graduates are provisionally approved to begin work as a CNA even before passing the CNA exam.